Safeguard Medicine in Your Home

 To help prevent unauthorized refills and protect your own and your family’s privacy, remove any personal, identifiable information from prescription bottles or pill packages before you throw them away.

-Learn more about safeguarding and disposing of medicine and find a medicine take-back location near you.
+Learn more about disposing of medicine and find a medicine take-back location near you.